mapprotocol/developer-docs/docs/base/light-client/MapoLightClient_en.md

 ## Other Chains' Light Clients

-Other chains' light clients are light client contracts deployed on the Mapo Relay chain to synchronize information and verify proofs from the corresponding chain.
+Other chains' light clients are light client contracts deployed on the Map Relay chain to synchronize information and verify proofs from the corresponding chain.
 The light clients need to implement the following functions
 ```
 interface ILightNode {